 The “firm” in firmographic segmentation stems from the decision to serve a specific type of firm or business.
 Thus, B2B businesses often consider firmographics when choosing the size or annual revenue of the businesses they wish to help.
 But firmographic segmentation can also mean catering to members of a specific industry.

 Psychographic segmentation creates a market by catering to an audience with a certain need, value, or interest.
 Behavioral segmentation creates a market by catering to proven behavioral tendencies of the audience.
-This could refer to the way your audience uses something (dressing up a dog, decorating their smartphones) or how frequently they prefer to use certain products.
+This could refer to how your audience uses something (dressing up a dog, decorating their smartphones) or how frequently they prefer to use certain products.

 Best Small Business Ideas: Combining Market Segmentations

 All five segmentations present ways to narrow down your target audience from a much larger group.
-That larger group could be something very broad like dog owners, or something slightly smaller, like professional musicians.
-Let’s say your business caters to New York City-based professional musicians who are looking for digital marketing services.
+That larger group could be very broad like dog owners, or something slightly smaller, like professional musicians.
+Let’s say your business caters to New York City-based professional musicians looking for digital marketing services.
 In this case, your business would create a niche market by combining firmographic (professional musicians), psychographic (in need of digital marketing services), and geographic (based in New York City).

 This example also proves that niche markets don’t have to revolve around completely new products or services.
 They can be fairly broad, like swimwear or party planning.
 Your business is just creating a version of these products or services that caters to a more specific and mostly untapped audience.
 Their specific features, price, quality, etc. will differ from the competition.

-What are the Benefits of a Niche Market?
+What Are the Benefits of a Niche Market?

 The benefits of having a niche market are simply too advantageous to dismiss, especially from a marketing and financial perspective.
 Here are just a few benefits of catering to a smaller group of people in general: